 Notes: Contains notes that aren’t in folders you created or the Recently Deleted folder.
 The folder always appears second within the account.

-Recently Deleted: Only appears if you’ve deleted a note in the last 30 days (either from this Mac or from your devices that have OS X 10.11 or later, iOS 9 or later, iPadOS 13 or later, or from iCloud.com).
+Recently Deleted: Only appears if you’ve deleted a note in the last 30 days.
+Recently Deleted shows notes that have been deleted from this Mac, from iCloud.com, or from your other devices.
+(Devices must be signed in to iCloud using the same Apple ID and have OS X 10.11 or later, iOS 9 or later, or iPadOS 13 or later.)
 This folder always appears last within an applicable account.